ippunippuni/ippunippuni.github.io/submission.md

 Full paper authors will be allowed 25 minutes total (about a 20 minute talk with 5 minutes of questions) to present their work.
 Short paper authors will be allowed 15 minutes (about a 12-minute talk with 3 minutes of questions) to present their work.

-All accepted papers will be included in ICWSM workshop proceedings.
-However, you can opt out from the publication if you do not want to publish the work.
+Please note that the accepted paper will not be published.
+AAAI passed a new policy regarding the papers for all of its workshops and AAAI will no longer be publishing the technical reports for its workshops.

 **Dates**